Operations security

-An OPSEC Assessment is the formal application of the process to an existing operation or activity by a multidisciplinary team of experts.
-The assessments identify the requirements for additional OPSEC measures and required changes to existing ones.
-Additionally, OPSEC planners, working closely with Public Affairs personnel, must develop the Essential Elements of Friendly Information (EEFI) used to preclude inadvertent public disclosure of critical or sensitive information.
-The term "EEFI" is being phased out in favor of "Critical Information", so all affected agencies use the same term, minimizing confusion.

 History

 Vietnam

 In 1966, United States Admiral Ulysses Sharp established a multidisciplinary security team to investigate the failure of certain combat operations during the Vietnam War.
 This operation was dubbed Operation Purple Dragon, and included personnel from the National Security Agency and the Department of Defense.

 When the operation concluded, the Purple Dragon team codified their recommendations.
 They called the process "Operations Security" in order to distinguish the process from existing processes and ensure continued inter-agency support.

 NSDD 298

 In 1988, President Ronald Reagan signed National Security Decision Directive (NSDD) 298.
 This document established the National Operations Security Program and named the Director of the National Security Agency as the executive agent for inter-agency OPSEC support.
 This document also established the Interagency OPSEC Support Staff (IOSS).

-International and private-sector application
+Private-sector application

-Although originally developed as a US military methodology, Operations Security has been adopted worldwide for both military and private-sector operations.
-In 1992, the North Atlantic Treaty Organization (NATO) added OPSEC to its glossary of terms and definitions.

 The private sector has also adopted OPSEC as a defensive measure against competitive intelligence collection efforts.

-Military and private-sector security and information firms often require OPSEC professionals.
-Certification is often initially obtained from military or governmental organizations, such as: